 While the exact reasons workers get injured at work may vary with each case, one common thread binds all workplace injuries: an employer was negligent in their duty to provide sufficiently safe working conditions.
 In fact, OSHA requires employers to maintain safe working habitats, although many smaller employers approach workplace safety unenthusiastically.

 Hiring the Law Offices of Kropach & Kropach adds experience, integrity and knowledge of workplace law to your claim.
-Our Santa Clarita on the job injuries attorney, a Worker’s Compensation specialist, strategically litigates for workers injured at work by no fault of their own.
+Our on the job injuries attorney, a Worker’s Compensation specialist, strategically litigates for workers injured at work by no fault of their own.

 From construction work accidents to factory related slips and falls, are law firm has seen many cases of employer negligence in 40 years of practice.
 California is a state where you cannot rightfully sue your employer, therefore you must instead follow Worker’s Compensation guidelines.
 In filing your case, certain deadlines must be adhered to, and certain elements of proof must be included in your claim.
 Delays in processing have occurred when injured workers attempted to file without legal representation simply because they’d forgotten one single document.